Project

 #2

-Updated by David Haynes 11 months ago
+Updated by David Haynes over 1 year ago

 I like your proposed clarification that X=longitude, Y=latitude, Z=altitude.